MicrosoftDocs/security/trusted-root-docs/Program-Requirements.md

 1. Program Participants must provide to Microsoft evidence of a Qualified Audit (see <https://aka.ms/auditreqs>) for each root, unconstrained subordinate CA, , and cross-signed certificate, before conducting commercial operations and thereafter on an annual basis.
 2. Program Participants must assume responsibility to ensure that all unconstrained subordinate CAs and cross-signed certificates meet the Program Audit Requirements.
 3. CAs must publicly disclose all audit reports for unconstrained subordinate CAs.
+4. CA providers must ensure their S/MIME enabled root CAs and all subordinate CAs capable of issuing S/MIME certificates have been and will continue to be audited against the most recent version of, at minimum, **one of the below sets of criteria**.
+This auditing must occur at least once a year.
+An initial audit period must begin no later than September 1, 2023. <br>
+     - WebTrust Principles and Criteria for Certification Authorities – S/MIME <br>
+     - ETSI EN 119 411-6 LCP, NCP, or NCP+ <br>

 ### Communication and Disclosure Requirements